gamename/raspberry-pi-pico-optocoupler/README.md

 are not interrupted by the wedges I had screwed to the doors.
 Alignment problem of some kind, no doubt.

 But after re-re-checking alignment, it was clear they were exactly where they should be: positioned between the beam emitter and receiver when the door was closed.
-After much experimentation, I figured out the *color* of the wedge used was the key.
-It was light colored.
-I tried putting a white sheet of paper in the slot (between transmitter and receiver) and the same thing happened.
+After much experimentation, I figured out the *color* of the wedge was key.
+My example was light colored.
+I tried putting a white sheet of paper in the slot (between transmitter and receiver) and the same result.
 The coupler didn't consider itself "blocked".

-On a hunch, I wrapped electrical tape around the wedges (see pics below) and it worked!
+On a hunch, I wrapped black electrical tape around the wedges (see pics below) and it worked!
 The coupler considered itself "blocked" with the doors closed.
 The LEDs dutifully went off.

 Bottom line: Whatever blocks the beam on the coupler needs to be dark.